dtcooper/crazyarms/README.md

 Scheduling of live DJs using Google Calendar.
 An invite to a calendar event means a DJ is authorized to play.
 Simple as that.

+Rather than re-invent the wheel, I chose Google Calendar because of its wide adoption and east of use &mdash; and implementation of recurring events..
+Your web front-end can integrate with that, rather than a complex, custom API.

 ### Scheduled playout of long-format audio files, ie prerecorded shows.

 A major use case is taking long-format audio files (ie two hours) and scheduling